Updated: June 18, 2025

 Get matched with a broker who specialises in lower mortgages today

-Getting a mortgage for £50,000 can be hard, particularly if your annual income is under £12,500 or you have a poor credit history.
-But it’s far from impossible and one of the best ways to get a mortgage for the full amount, at the lowest rate, is to speak with an expert.
-The experts we work with will already know which providers look favourably on applications with your specific criteria.
+Getting a mortgage for £50,000 can be challenging, particularly if your annual income is under £12,500 or you have a poor credit history.
+But it’s far from impossible, and one of the best ways to get a mortgage for the full amount at the lowest rate is to speak with an expert.
+The experts we work with will know which providers look favourably on applications with your specific criteria.

 FAQs